flmartineau/solar-system/PLANNED_FEATURES.md

 - improved graphics
 - add rings
 - global events menu
-- add JSON for planet constants and make calculations with no library
 - add kuiper belt
 - add option for rotating the camera with objects